 AEM Provides Market Update and Analysis

-Exports of U.S.-made agricultural equipment at midyear 2016 dropped 12 percent overall compared to the first half of 2015, for a total $3.54 billion shipped to global markets.
+Exports of U.S.-made construction equipment were down 24 percent overall at midyear 2016 compared to the first half of 2015 with a total $5.65 billion shipped to global markets.

-Europe and Central America continued to show growth, with the double-digit declines in other world regions led by Asia and South America, according to the Association of Equipment Manufacturers (AEM), citing U.S. Department of Commerce data it uses in global market reports for members.
+Europe was the sole region with a gain – up 2 percent, and South America and Africa led the double-digit declines, according to the Association of Equipment Manufacturers (AEM), citing U.S. Department of Commerce data it uses in global market reports for members.

 AEM is the North American-based international business group representing the off-road equipment manufacturing industry.

 January-June 2016 U.S. construction equipment exports by major world regions compared to January-June 2015: